DragonHPC/dragon-tutorials/jupyter/README.md

 minutes.

 A recent (summarized) quote from a user of Dragon, "I think I am falling in love with Dragon!
-I was analyzing logs files and it was taking forever.
+I was analyzing log files and it was taking forever.
 With Dragon I wrote a multiprocessing program and turned it loose on the problem and it was done in minutes!".